lordbakyarou/SnakeGame/README.md

 ## Restart Game 🔄

-To restart the game after it ends, you can press the "Play Me" button.
+To restart the game after it ends, you can press the "Restart" button.
 This will start a new game with a fresh snake and score.

 ## Max Score 🏆